DellGEOS/HybridJumpstart/modules/module_2/2a_Cluster_AzSHCI_WAC.md

 > Unfortunately, **deploying Network ATC in virtual environments is not supported**.
 Several of the host networking properties it configures are not available in virtual machines, which will result in errors.

-For the purpose of this guide therefore, we'll be configuring the networking settings manually, and the steps below are tailored for use inside nested virtual machines.
+For the purpose of this guide therefore, we'll be configuring the networking settings **manually**, and the steps below are tailored for use inside nested virtual machines.
 We'll choose the **Shared compute and storage with separate management** example from above.
 Ensure that **Manually configure host networking** is selected, and click **Next:Networking**

 Firstly, Windows Admin Center will verify your networking setup - it'll tell you how many NICs are in each node, along with relevant hardware information, MAC address and status information.
 Review for accuracy, and then click **Next**